statful/statful-client-vertx/README.md

 #### Programmatically

-You create an instance of *TelemetronMetricsOptions* set all the parameters that you want and and use it as an argument for *VertxOptions* when creation your *Vertx* instance.
+You create an instance of *StatfulMetricsOptions* set all the parameters that you want and and use it as an argument for *VertxOptions* when creation your *Vertx* instance.

 Example:

-    TelemetronMetricsOptions options = new TelemetronMetricsOptions().setEnabled(true);
+    StatfulMetricsOptions options = new StatfulMetricsOptions().setEnabled(true);
     // configure remaining desired options...
     VertxOptions vertxOptions = new VertxOptions().setMetricsOptions(options);
     Vertx vertx = Vertx.vertx(vertxOptions);